jaspardzc/chef-repo/README.md

 3. same as Chef Client configuration, see below
 Chef Client(Chef Node)
 ----------------------
-1. install the Chef.xxx.rpm, check Linux/Unix version on the chef official website, login the chefserver admin UI, create a client and download new client pem key, put at `/root/.chef/client.pem`
+1. install the Chef.xxx.rpm, check Linux/Unix version on the chef official website, login the chefserver admin UI, create a client and download new client pem key, rename it as client.pem, put at `/root/.chef/client.pem`
 2. add ruby and gem to the system path

     ```